Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source

 \subsubsection{The Accumulation of Technical Debt and Code Complexity}

 Our findings reveal a nuanced relationship between velocity and quality that challenges simplistic narratives about AI coding degrading code quality~\cite{gitclear-report}.
 While the absolute levels of static analysis warnings increase post adoption (Finding 2), a large part of this observed effect can be attributed to the causal path of increased velocity $\to$ increased code base size $\to$ increased technical debt (Table~\ref{tab:causal-paths}).
-In other words, LLM agent assistants amplify existing velocity-quality dynamics by enabling faster code production, but may not necessarily introduce more code quality issues than non-adopting projects moving under the same velocity.
+In other words, LLM agent assistants amplify existing velocity-quality dynamics by enabling faster code production, but may not necessarily introduce more code quality issues than non-adopting projects moving with the same velocity.
 This proportional relationship has an important practical implication that quality assurance needs to scale with AI-era velocity (see Section~\ref{sec:practical-implications}).
 After all, the use of AI does not change the fact that all code is a liability and the asset lies only in the code's capabilities~\cite{code-liability-argument}.

 The substantial average increase in code complexity (25.1\%, Table~\ref{tab:average-te}) warrants particular attention, as code complexity represents a distinct quality dimension from code quality issues.
-That code complexity increases even after accounting for velocity dynamics (Table~\ref{tab:causal-paths}) gives strong evidence that code generated with LLM agents may be inherently more complex than human-written code.
-This effectively creates a ``complexity debt'' in AI-heavy projects, which may amplify frustration and maintenance costs when LLM fails later on more complex codebases, possibly forming another mechanism explaining the transient velocity gain after Cursor adoption.
+That code complexity increases even after accounting for velocity dynamics (Table~\ref{tab:causal-paths}) gives strong evidence that code generated with Cursor in our study sample is inherently more complex than human-written code.
+This effectively creates a ``complexity debt'' in projects that use AI heavily, which may amplify frustration and maintenance costs when the AI fails on more complex codebases later, possibly providing another mechanism explaining the transient velocity gain we observe after Cursor adoption in our dataset.

-While the adoption of Cursor leads to no significant changes in duplicate line density in the entire study sample (Table~\ref{tab:average-te}, Figure~\ref{fig:dynamic-te}), heavy Cursor adopters may exhibit modest increases (Figure~\ref{fig:dynamic-te}, Row 3).
-Future research is necessary to gather evidence around code duplication concerns in high AI usage scenarios.
+While the adoption of Cursor leads to no significant changes in duplicate line density in the entire study sample (Table~\ref{tab:average-te}, Figure~\ref{fig:dynamic-te}), heavy Cursor adopters may exhibit modest increases (Figure~\ref{fig:robustness-checks}).
+Future research is needed to gather evidence on code duplication concerns in high AI usage scenarios.